cesaraustralia/Dispersal.jl/docs/src/index.md

 ```@example
 using Dispersal

-# Make an init array the same size as your suitability layer, and seed it
+# Define a simple init array the same size as your suitability layer, and seed it.

 init = [0  0  0  0  0  0  0;
         0  0  0  0  0  0  0;
         0  0  0  0  0  0  0;